 The Value of Mindfulness to DBT & Counseling Goals

 My explanation focuses upon how the brain works for learning new skills.
 From brain studies, experts have found that repetition strengthens neural pathways that cause us to form habits, both good and bad.
-“Neurons that fire together, wire together” is true in the sense that if you are angry more days than not, the strength of that anger response was developed over repeated offenses.
+“Neurons that fire together, wire together” is true in the sense that if you experience anger more days than not, the strength of that anger response was developed over repeated offenses.
 Before long, others are avoiding you, fearful of your attitude.
 In contrast, each time you practice mindfulness you are literally re-wiring your brain to become calmer, more focused, better able to learn new ways of being; you are learning to assess your situation and make wise decisions that help resolve problems rather than make them worse.

 Mindfulness also makes learning new skills easier.
 When people are calm, they are better able to focus upon new information and take in new ideas, new thoughts.
 Whenever a person is distressed, anxious, angry, or a myriad of other strong emotions, their ability to learn diminishes relative to the degree of that distress.
 So if one wants to be an effective, efficient learner, a ritual habit of mindfulness is essential.
 In DBT, mindfulness is the core skill that makes the other skills possible.